 Step 2 – for a resident status taxpayer, you need to determine your eligible rebates for the year based on the Personal Tax Relief Chart below.
 The chart is not applicable to the taxpayer of non-resident status.

-We highlighted few expatriates’ profiles for your better understanding of how the personal tax computation works.
-Below is the various example of tax computation for Labuan Company’s expatriates who stayed in Malaysia more than 182 days in a calendar year.
+We highlight a few expatriates’ profiles as an example for your better understanding of how the personal tax computation works.
+Below are the various example of tax computation for Labuan Company’s expatriates who stayed in Malaysia more than 182 days in a calendar year.
 He/she will be taxed under resident status as follows:

 Under Labuan company, all Directors’ fee is non-taxable while expatriates employment is entitled to 50% tax rebate.
-The above chart clearly shown the tax payable varies on your profile in Labuan Company.
-For expatriates who stayed in Malaysia less than 182 days, you may want to opt your profile as Director for full tax exemption or pay a flat tax rate of 28%.
+The chart above clearly show the tax payable varies based on your profile in Labuan Company.
+For expatriates who stayed in Malaysia less than 182 days, you may want to opt your profile as Director for full tax exemption or pay a flat tax rate of 30%.
 Expatriates can apply for their Personal Tax Certificate from Inland Revenue Malaysia as a proof of their tax residence in Malaysia.

-The difference between the Director’s fee and salary is as follows:
+The differences between the Director’s fee and employment salary are as follows:

-All payments made for salaries or Director’s fees have to be reflected in the right category in the financial accounts.
-All Labuan expatriates including directors holding work visas applied under their Labuan company will be regarded as salary payments for tax.
+All payments made for salaries or Director’s fees have to be reflected in the right category in the company’s financial accounts.
+All Labuan expatriates including directors holding work visas applied under their Labuan company will be assessed as salary payments.
 Minimum salary eligible for 2 years’ renewable work visa is RM10,000.
-Labuan directors can also declare Director’s fee which not subject to any tax.
+Labuan directors can also declare Director’s fee which is not subjected to any income tax.

 5 Steps to make the monthly payment for tax contribution for salary is as follows:

 For a complete guide how to make the monthly tax payment, please refer to Guide to PCB Contribution.
-One practical advise for all expatriates is to engage the tax services of a local licensed tax agent, because most of the submission to IRB is in local Malaysian language.
+One practical advise for all expatriates is to engage the tax services of a local licensed tax agent, because most of the submission to IRB is conducted in local Malaysian language.
 Having a tax agent to do the work is hassle-free for you.

 The above Guide On Personal Tax Filing For Expatriate Employed by Labuan Company will help you make a better decision.
-We encourage all clients to e-file their personal tax directly to inland revenue board or you may engage a local qualified licensed tax agent to do their tax filing.
-Please be informed that it is very important to submit your personal tax on time to avoid any penalty and fines, submission dateline in 30th April each year.
-All payment receipts made to IRB, please keep in a file all tax documents for 7 years and it is extremely important especially if you like yo renew your Labuan work visa.
+We encourage all our clients to either e-file their personal tax directly to inland revenue board, or to engage a local qualified licensed tax agent to do their tax filing.
+Please be informed that it is very important to submit your personal tax on time to avoid any penalty and fines.
+The deadline for submission is 30th April each year.
+Please keep in a file all payment receipts from IRB for 7 years.
+The payment records will be extremely useful as reference especially when you renew your Labuan work visa.

 Feel free to email us of your interest in Labuan, we will evaluate your business model to match the right Labuan entity for your set-up to meet your objectives in Malaysia.
 We “simplify the complexities”.